Understanding knee pain after a sprain

 Conclusion

-A knee pain after a sprain This is common and often normal, especially in the first few weeks following the injury.
+Knee pain after a sprain is common and often normal, especially in the first few weeks following the injury.
 It corresponds to the natural healing process of the ligaments and the gradual adaptation of the knee.

 However, pain that persists, worsens, or is accompanied by unusual symptoms should not be ignored.
 It may indicate a more serious injury or incomplete recovery.